coder/hnsw/README.md

 vector data.

 This package can be thought of as an in-memory alternative to your favorite vector database (e.g. Pinecone, Weaviate).
-Granted, it implements just the essential
+It implements just the essential
 operations:

 | Operation | Complexity            | Description                                  |